-Built atop the archeological site where over 5000 artifacts from the Old Quebec were discovered, Auberge Saint Antoine is a luxury property that exudes history.
+Built atop the archaeological site where over 5000 artifacts from the Old Quebec were discovered, Auberge Saint Antoine is a luxury property that exudes history.
 More than 750 relics from the Colonial English and French times have strategically been placed in the guestrooms or suites to add an irresistible charm to the interior of the Auberge Saint Antoine.
-The hotel pulled out all the stops by naming the main bar Artefact and displaying several beautiful artifacts as a focal point.
+The hotel pulled out all the stops by naming the main bar Artifact and displaying several beautiful artifacts as a focal point.

 Boutique Property & ‘Family Hotel’ Vibes

 The most attractive feature of the Auberge Saint Antoine is that despite being a part of global association, the hotel has a very homely atmosphere.
 It is more like a ‘family’ hotel and has a boutique feeling where the character and style of the hotel owners is reflected in everything, from the interior design to service details.

 You will find the atmosphere to be convivial where each guest is greeted with warmth upon arrival.
 Throughout my stay I experienced genuine hospitality and attentive service.
 Upon entering my room, I found a lovely handwritten welcome note along with some freshly baked madeleines to snack on.
 The turn down service was more personalized in comparison to other properties I’ve stayed at.
 After a long day of sightseeing, my rooms lights were dimmed, relaxing music welcomed me, and a handwritten note indicated the weather for the next day.
 I also loved how there were beautiful little trays outside of each room for guests to put their wet footwear on to dry and to keep the rooms tidy.
 Winters in Canada are quite harsh with lots of snow so this was a thoughtful touch that I really appreciated.
 This personalized service is what Relaix & Chateux properties are all about.